 Like chlamydia, the sexually transmitted disease gonorrhea can infiltrate the joints of unwitting victims and cause arthritis.
 Typically this condition, called gonococcal arthritis, is more common in women than in men.
-The reason is that most men who get gonorrhea have prominent symptoms, including extreme pain during urination.
+The reason is that most men who get gonorrhea have obvious symptoms, including extreme pain during urination.
 Not surprisingly, they are likely to see a doctor immediately for treatment.

 Some women also experience the symptoms of gonorrhea, which include a yellowish or bloody discharge, pain or burning during urination, and bleeding during sexual intercourse.
 However, many women show no symptoms at all.